JINSCOP/ngx-app-frame/docs/articles/security-acl-configuration.md

 ## ACL Configuration

-oliveui ACL has a simple way of setting it up.
+ngx-app-frame ACL has a simple way of setting it up.
 When registering a module you can specify a set of ACL rules by simply providing it as a module configuration.

 Let's assume that our guest users can only `view` `news` and `comments`, users can do everything as guests, but also can `create` `comments`, and moderators can also `create` and `remove` `news` and `comments`.
-Now, let's convert this into an ACL configuration object which oliveui can understand.
+Now, let's convert this into an ACL configuration object which ngx-app-frame can understand.
 Open your `app.module.ts` and change the `NbSecurityModule.forRoot()` call as follows:

 ```ts
 @NgModule({